-ENERGY STAR Requirement Test Method Reference IEER, EER, and COP 10 CFR part 431, Subpart F §431.96 3
+Table 5: Test Method for ENERGY STAR Certification ENERGY STAR Requirement Test Method Reference EER, IEER, and COP 10 CFR part 431, Subpart F §431.96 3

-Table 5: Test Methods for ENERGY STAR Certification
+Table 5: Test Method for ENERGY STAR Certification

-- 5) Effective Date: The Version 3.0 ENERGY STAR Light Commercial HVAC Specification shall take effect on January 1, 2018.
-To be certified to ENERGY STAR, a product model shall meet the ENERGY STAR specification in effect on the date of manufacture.
+- 5) Effective Date: The Light Commercial HVAC specification shall take effect on January 1, 2018.
+To be certified to ENERGY STAR, a product model shall meet the ENERGY STAR specification in effect on the model's date of manufacture.
 The date of manufacture is specific to each unit and is the date on which a unit is considered to be completely assembled. - 6) Future Specification Revisions: EPA reserves the right to change the specification should technological and/or market changes affect its usefulness to consumers, industry, or the environment.
 In keeping with current policy, revisions to the specification are arrived at through industry discussions.
 In the event of a specification revision, please note that the ENERGY STAR certification is not automatically granted for the life of a product model.

-3 As per the CFR, IEER shall be tested in accordance with AHRI 1230.
+3 As per the CFR, IEER for VRF Multi-Split Systems shall be tested in accordance with AHRI 1230.